 Rationalize the Denominator Carefully

 When rationalizing the denominator, make sure you multiply both the numerator and the denominator by the appropriate factor.
 This ensures that you are not changing the value of the expression.
-Also, double-check your work to ensure that no radicals remain in the denominator.
+Also, double-check your work to make sure no radicals remain in the denominator.

 Practice Regularly